filipsPL/mqtt-monitor/README.md

 <!-- TOC END -->

-# About mqtt_monitor
+# About

-This is a simple mqtt topic monitor written in python 3.
+This is a simple console mqtt topic monitor written in python 3.
 It allows you to subscribe and listen to a number of mqtt topics and display it in a form of table.
-Optionally it adds some colors to the presented data.
+Optionally it adds some eye-candies and colors to the presented data.

 ![screenshot](obrazki/README-88cf8fcc.png)